-On July 16, 2001, Eduardo Estrada and a relative were walking down a street in San Pablo, Colombia, when a paramilitary soldier approached the pair and shot Eduardo execution-style in the head.
-The shooting occurred about 300 meters away from a local police station and a group of government soldiers passed by the scene shortly afterwards; yet neither the police nor the soldier provided assistance.
+On the night of July 16, 2001, Eduardo Estrada and his partner were walking down a street in San Pablo, Colombia, when a paramilitary soldier approached the pair and shot Eduardo execution-style in the head.
+The shooting occurred near a local police station.
+A government soldier passed by Eduardo, lying bleeding on the ground.
+Neither the police nor the soldier provided assistance.
 It was only after his family arrived at the scene and flagged down a passing car that he finally made it to a hospital.
-He died that night in a local hospital.
+He died that night.

 Over a thousand people attended Eduardo’s funeral.
 He had been a leader of the social justice organization Program for Peace and Development in the Middle Magdalena (PDP) and an active member of his local community.
 His assassin was a member of the right-wing paramilitary group known as the Bloque Central Bolívar (BCB), which had overtaken Eduardo’s town of San Pablo since 1999.
 The BCB was founded and commanded by Carlos Mario Jiménez Naranjo, known as Macaco.
-In 1998, the Colombian government authorized Macaco to carry out counter-insurgency efforts into the Middle Magdalena region of Colombia.
 Members of the BCB later confessed that they had been ordered to kill Eduardo because his activities to benefit his community, including his work as a PDP leader, threatened their control over the region.

 Alma Rosa Jaramillo Lafourie was another victim of the BCB.
-Because of her work as a human rights attorney and a leader of the PDP, the BCB denounced her as a left-wing rebel sympathizer and repeatedly threatened her at her home.
+Because of her work as a human rights attorney and a PDP leader, the BCB denounced her as a left-wing rebel sympathizer and repeatedly threatened her at her home.
 On July 1, 2001, parts of Alma Rosa’s body were recovered from a river.
 She had been tortured, mutilated, and dismembered.

 In 2003, the BCB began to demobilize under the Colombian Justice and Peace Process.
 Macaco began to participate in this process in 2005 and admitted responsibility for over 400 violent crimes.
-Although Eduardo and Alma Rosa’s families sought accountability from Macaco through the transitional justice process in Colombia, their hopes for redress were abruptly ended in 2008 when Macaco was extradited to the United States to face prosecution for narcotics trafficking.
-Macaco was convicted on international drug trafficking charges, and sentenced to 33 years in a Florida prison.
+Although Eduardo and Alma Rosa’s families sought accountability from Macaco through the transitional justice process in Colombia, their hopes for redress were abruptly ended in 2008 when Macaco was extradited to the United States to face prosecution for drug trafficking.
+Macaco was convicted on international drug trafficking charges and sentenced to 33 years in a Florida prison.